sshnaidm/docker-flask-uwsgi-nginx/README.md

-# docker-flask-uwsgi-nginx
+# docker-python3-uwsgi-nginx
-Docker image with Flask, UWSGI, Nginx, based on Alpine with Python 3
+Docker image with UWSGI, Nginx, based on Alpine with Python 3